-As shown below, a "lighting bolt" icon indicates a "smart" connection.
+As shown in the following figure, a "lightning bolt" icon indicates a "smart" connection.
 Smart connections have intelligence built in to help you manage the connection.
-For example, right-clicking on a block with an AXI interface allows you to (1) group/separate the AXI signals to/from a bus.
+For example, right-clicking a block with an AXI interface allows you to (1) group/separate the AXI signals to/from a bus.
 Or (2) connect to other ports with the same number of AXI connections.